stealjs/steal-tools/doc/command-build.md

 ## Use

-steal-tools must have been installed into the commandLine like:
+steal-tools must have been installed into the commandLine, like:

     npm install steal-tools -g

-Then you can run `steal-tools` like:
+Then you can run `steal-tools`, like:

     steal-tools build --config app/config.js --main app/app